lukes/profiling/README.md

 end
 ```

-The next time you call the code it will be profiled and three files will be written into a directory `profiling`, and in the second example `profiling/some-label`:
+The next time you call the code it will be profiled and three files will be written into a directory `profiling`, and in the second example `profiling/some-label`.

+### Files Generated

 | File | Description |
 | ------------- | ------------- |